opensearch-project/documentation-website/_observing-your-data/alerting/comp-monitors.md

    `monitor[id=1] || monitor[id=2]`

-   The following conditions will trigger the composite monitor to produce an alert when monitor #1 or (`||`) monitor #2 generates an alert.
+   The following conditions will trigger the composite monitor to produce an alert when either monitor #1 or (`||`) monitor #2 generates an alert.

 * **Example 3**